pinnacleservicesavers-hub/Disaster-Storm/replit.md

 ### Advanced Features
 - **Voice System**: Provider-agnostic architecture (ElevenLabs, OpenAI) with "Rachel" (ElevenLabs) as the default professional female voice for all AI voice interactions and TTS features.
+- **Voice Guidance System**: Comprehensive educational voice guides integrated into Weather Intelligence Center and Environmental Reports.
+Explains environmental conditions, lightning/hail threats, AQI impacts, pollen effects, and safety thresholds in contractor-focused language.
+Automatically updates narration when switching between tabs.
+Designed to educate contractors on what they're seeing and why it matters for crew safety, project planning, and business opportunities.
 - **QR/AprilTag Calibration**: Automatic scale detection for precise measurements in images.

 ## External Dependencies